AnirudhPadma/CS639Final/README.md

 Mental Health: Healthy eating habits can also contribute to better mental health.
 Certain nutrients can boost mood and brain function, and maintaining a balanced diet can help manage stress levels.

-In conclusion, the NutriRecipe Finder app supports students' wellness and wellbeing by promoting healthy eating habits, providing personalized and convenient solutions, and serving as an educational tool for better nutritional understanding.
+In conclusion, the Home Chef app supports students' wellness and wellbeing by promoting healthy eating habits, providing personalized and convenient solutions, and serving as an educational tool for better nutritional understanding.